Measure bound for translation surfaces with short saddle connections: Introduction

 The next definition gives the appropriate analogue of non-parallel for any number of saddle connections.
 Recall that the linear structure on $\H$ is given locally near $X$ by the relative cohomology $H^1(X,\Sigma;\C)$, where $\Sigma$ denotes the set of zeros of the differential.

-\begin{defn} Saddle connections $s_1,\ldots,s_k$ on a surface $X\in \M$ are said to be \emph{$\M$-independent} if their relative homology classes define linearly independent functionals (over $\C$) on the linear subspace $T_X\M \subset T_X\H \cong H^1(X,\Sigma; \C)$.\footnote{This definition makes sense at points $X$ in the smooth locus $\M^*\subset \M$ since at these points $T_X\M$ is a single linear subspace.
-At points of $\M-\M^*$, $T_X\M$ is not a single linear subspace, but rather a finite union of linear subspaces; however $\mu_\M(\M-\M^*)=0$, so for the theorem below, it does not matter how we define $\M$-independence at such $X$.} \end{defn}
+\begin{defn} Saddle connections $s_1,\ldots,s_k$ on a surface $X\in \M$ are said to be \emph{$\M$-independent} if their relative homology classes define linearly independent functionals on the linear subspace $T_X\M \subset T_X\H \cong H^1(X,\Sigma; \C)$.\footnote{This is the definition we use at a point $X$ in the smooth locus $\M^*\subset \M$, since at such a point $T_X\M$ is a single linear subspace.
+At points of $\M-\M^*$, $T_X\M$ is not a single linear subspace, but rather a finite union of linear subspaces, so the above definition needs modification.
+However $\mu_\M(\M-\M^*)=0$, so for the purposes of Theorem \ref{thm:regularity}, it does not matter how we define $\M$-independence at such $X$.
+For concreteness, one can define \emph{any} set of saddle connections to be $\M$-independent at $X\in \M-\M^*$.} \end{defn}

 We can now state the main theorem that we will prove.

 \begin{thm} Let $\M\subset \H$ be an affine invariant manifold, and let

 Then